jjaanngg/jjaanngg/README.md

   I was first introduced to programming in middle school through a visual coding platform called Entry.
   What began as a simple classroom activity quickly sparked a deeper curiosity.
 I want to understand what was behind the blocks, how they worked, and what made them possible.

-  That early curiosity ha grown into a long-standing passion for software development.
+  That early curiosity has grown into a long-standing passion for software development.

   Today, I'm working toward becoming a full-stack developer who knows how to integrate AI where it matters most to build more efficient, maintainable, and meaningful systems.

-  From exploring basic logic to understanding real world architecture, I've always tried to go one step deeper.
+  From exploring basic logic to understanding real-world architecture, I've always aimed to go one step deeper.
   I believe in writing code that not only works but also lasts.
-And I'm excied to keep growing through hands-on experience and constant learning.
+And I'm excited to keep growing through hands-on experience and constant learning.

   <br/>
    <div style="text-align: left;">